 The Slow Food and farm-to-table movement has transformed gastronomy and influenced gin botanicals towards those locally freshly picked, organic, and exotic.
 Craft distillers such as Orange County Distillery, California, use local botanicals: lemon balm, lavender, ginger mint, all freshly picked and added directly to a gin basket in their column still.
 DryFly makes fly-fishing inspired gin in Spokane, Washington using raw materials grown locally at sustainable farms.
 Matt Teacher believes the major factor in the revival of gin is the farm-to-bottle movement.
 He interviewed Gin Masters who emphasized the quality of every ingredient, “the water source, the grain or source fermenter, everything.”

 The UK and the USA have witnessed a gin revival, with British-made gins surging 18% the last two years.
-The UK is the biggest exporter of gin in the world, with about 70 per cent of total production going overseas to 180 countries.
+The UK is the world’s biggest exporter, with about 70 per cent of total production going overseas to 180 countries.
 Even in economically challenged countries like Spain, gin bars proliferate with Spain rumored to have 250 different gin expressions.
 Smaller markets like South America continue to rise in consumption, and Argentina’s first gin, Princepe de los Apostoles, has been launched.
 The US is a huge gin market even in non-traditional gin-drinking areas.
 Johnny Carros, owner/general manager of Sugarbacon Proper Kitchen in McKinney, Texas, notes, “Of course the brown spirits are king in Texas, but I’m noticing more well-crafted gins than ever before.
 The Botanist is my favorite.”

 Premium gins now have the potential to gain a cult following similar to single malt Scotch.
 Today’s ambitious and skilled bartenders admire the complex flavors and bouquets of gin.
 Its perceived sophistication is a step up from more mainstream spirits.
-Since craft gin represents only 2% of the gin market, gin has room to grow.
-Local foods with local craft gin derived of authentic ingredients ensure gin’s continued growth and international appeal.
+Since craft gin represents only 2% of the market, gin has room to grow.
+Local foods with local craft gin derived of authentic ingredients ensure the drink’s continued growth and international appeal.
 The cocktail culture is expanding.
-This is the Golden Age for gin, and its future looks bright.
+This is the Golden Age for this spirit, and its future looks bright.

 Hendricks’s Cucumber Martini (Sugarbacon Restaurant)